Removed all of the Active-X buttons and replaced them with a

 Cleaned up the weekly pick sheet forms, so the formula doesn't

-display that "0" during the weeks with byes.
+display that funny "0" during the weeks with byes.

-Dozens of minor cosmetic changes, too numerous to mention, were made
+Dozens of minor cosmetic changes were made to the program, too numerous to mention.

 The program was attempting to add the